Ken Hall (American football): Early life

 In a single contest against Houston Lutheran High School in 1953, Hall averaged 47.3 yards on 11 carries for 520 yards (the state record for nearly 25 years, currently 4th), returned a punt 82 yards, a kickoff run of 64 yards and snatched a 21-yard interception for a combined 687 total yards.

-College
+College career

 Hall was recruited by several schools, and chose to attend Texas A&M under college coach Paul "Bear" Bryant.

 He quit before his college's team went to the Junction, Texas, training camp and got married.